More Coming soon.

 - Listing 6-Bonus: imagine: An img3 file format dumper, with a focus on device tree files.
 Mentioned in book (outputs 6-6, 6-7)

-- Listing 8-joker: Joker: The iOS kernelcache information tool: Used in the book in Chapter 8 and Chapter 18 (as kextcache), this tool is available for download or source code.
+- Listing 8-joker: Joker: The iOS kernelcache information tool: Used in the book in Chapter 8 and Chapter 18 (as kextcache), this tool is available for download as a tar ball, along with source code.
 The tool will display the kernel's syscall table, Mach Traps, and kexts to stdout.
+Latest feature (Apr 2015) - iOS 8.x support and kext extraction!
 I keep on improving this tool, so check back often!

 - Listing 12-1: vmmap(1) for iOS - including a fix for iOS 6.
 This all-too-valuable code (derived from GDB's "info regions") not only displays the use of the Mach VM APIs, but provides the breakdown of a process' VM space.
 Modified to include list of Mach-O images using DYLD APIs.